-For comprehensive instructor-led PRINCE2 training, examination and certification, delegates should attend one of our public PRINCE2 Foundation training or PRINCE2 Practitioner training courses in Brighton, UK.
+For comprehensive instructor-led PRINCE2 training, examination and certification, delegates should attend one of our public PRINCE2 Foundation training, PRINCE2 Practitioner training or the full qualification PRINCE2 Foundation and Practitioner in Brighton, UK.

 Head over to our PRINCE2 Resources page for more help with your PRINCE2 revision.

 This PRINCE2 quiz is written by Silicon Beach Training and does not represent real PRINCE2 exam content.

 Written by Andy Trainer – Thu 12 Jul 2007